-The Code: Thomson Cruises operates an informal dress code, except for the Captain's Gala Reception, when a dinner jacket, tuxedo or a suit and tie is required by men and a cocktail or evening dress for women.
+The Code: Marella Cruises operates an informal dress code, except for the Captain's Gala Reception, when a dinner jacket, tuxedo or a suit and tie is required by men and a cocktail or evening dress for women.
 Otherwise, it is smart casual and for men that means full length trousers and a polo or open-necked shirt.
 For women it means two-pieces, casual or elegant dresses.

 Number of Formal Nights: There is one formal night per seven-night cruise.